Banika Field: Interstate TDR

 The US Navy used Banika Field to test and operated the new Interstate TDR early Unmanned combat aerial vehicle, at that time called a flying bomb.
-The Interstate TDR had one 2,000-pound (910 kg) bomb or one aerial torpedo.
-This was radio controlled plane.
+The Interstate TDR had one 2,000-pound (910 kg) bomb or one aerial torpedo and was remotely controlled via radio.
 At Banika Field was the first use of the unit in a combat zone.
 At Banika Field top secret combat test were done.
 Test were done in June 1944 with troops from Special Task Air Group 1 (STAG-1).
 The head of the test was Commanding Officer (C. O.) Captain Robert F. Jones.